timarque/The-Last-One-Standing/README.md

 Then on the terminal, run cmake --preset=default, to install all the dependencies.
 To build the project, run cmake --build build --config Release Run the "VR_project.exe" executable that was built in the build/Release directory

+Dependencies:
+The libraries used in this project are: glfw, bullet, assimp, glm, stb

+Play:
+You move forward with the Z key and backwards with S. Use your mouse to look around and move sideways.
+You can press Space bar to jump and left click on your mouse to shoot a bullet.

+Files:
+The source code, shaders objects and textures are in the project folder.
+The textures for every object are in the object folder aswell usually alongside them except for the cubemap which is in the textures folder.